mehulagg/gitlab_test/doc/user/application_security/offline_deployments/index.md

 ### Container registries and package repositories

-At a high-level, each of the security analyzers are delivered as Docker containers and reference various package repositories.
-When you run a job on an internet-connected GitLab installation, GitLab checks the GitLab.com-hosted container registry and package repositories to ensure that you have the latest versions.
+At a high-level, the security analyzers are delivered as Docker images and may leverage various package repositories.
+When you run a job on an internet-connected GitLab installation, GitLab checks the GitLab.com-hosted container registry to check that you have the latest versions of these docker images and possibly connect to package repositories to install necessary dependencies.

 In an air-gapped environment, this must be disabled so that GitLab.com is not queried.
 Because the GitLab.com registry and repositories are not available, you must update each of the scanners to either reference a different, internally-hosted registry or provide access to the individual scanner images.

-You must also ensure that your app has access to common package repos that are not hosted on GitLab.com, such as npm, yarn, or rubygems.
+You must also ensure that your app has access to common package repositories that are not hosted on GitLab.com, such as npm, yarn, or rubygems.
 Packages from these repos can be obtained by temporarily connecting to a network or by mirroring the packages inside your own offline network.